-The proposed by-laws would enable the City to implement financial incentives aimed at addressing the housing affordability crisis and low rental vacancy rates by reducing financial barriers for new rental apartments.
-The purpose is to increase the number of purpose-built rental units and accelerate the timing of the construction of planned purpose-built rental apartments to bring more rental units on the market sooner.
-The program also includes an additional incentive to encourage the development of new affordable rental housing units.
+The recommended Project Area and CIP have regard to all matters of provincial interest, are consistent with the Provincial Policy Statement, 2020, conform with the Official Plan and represent good planning.
+The proposed by-laws would enable the City to provide grants aimed at addressing the housing affordability crisis and low rental vacancy rates by reducing financial barriers for new rental apartments.
+The purpose is to increase the supply of purpose-built rental units and accelerate the timing of the construction of planned purpose-built rental apartments to bring more rental units on the market sooner, with additional incentives to encourage the development of new affordable rental housing units for low and moderate income households.